bluebird bio Inc. (BLUE) upgraded Issued by Wall Street Gurus

 BLUE’s Market Performance

-BLUE stocks went up by 5.34% for the week, with a monthly drop of -32.22% and a quarterly performance of -48.88%, while its annual performance rate touched -74.94%.
-The volatility ratio for the week stands at 9.00% while the volatility levels for the past 30 days are set at 7.18% for bluebird bio Inc..
-The simple moving average for the period of the last 20 days is -18.37% for BLUE stocks with a simple moving average of -49.88% for the last 200 days.
+BLUE stocks went down by -5.83% for the week, with a monthly drop of -31.42% and a quarterly performance of -54.92%, while its annual performance rate touched -75.82%.
+The volatility ratio for the week stands at 7.02% while the volatility levels for the past 30 days are set at 7.25% for bluebird bio Inc..
+The simple moving average for the period of the last 20 days is -13.47% for BLUE stocks with a simple moving average of -49.31% for the last 200 days.

 Analysts’ Opinion of BLUE